artainmo/DevOps/cloud/README.md

 AWS CodeStar is a unified UI to easily manage software development activities in one place.
 This is useful when needing to work with the different services used for CI/CD such as CodeCommit, CodeBuild, CodeDeploy, CodePipeline.<br>
 It can also be used to edit the code directly in the cloud using AWS Cloud9.
 AWS Cloud9 is a cloud integrated development environment (IDE), for writing, running and debugging code.

-AWS Systems Manager (SSM) helps you manage both EC2 and on-premise systems at scale, thus it is a Hybrid service.
+AWS Systems Manager (SSM) allows centralization of operational data from multiple AWS services and automate tasks across AWS resources.
+It manages both EC2 and on-premise systems at scale, thus it is a Hybrid service.
 It gives operational insight about the state of the infrastructure, it automates patches, it runs commands across all servers and stores parameter configuration with the SSM Parameter Store.<br>
 To use SSM we need to install the SSM agent onto our EC2 instances or on-premise system.<br>
 SSM has a feature we call SSM Session Manager.
 It starts a secure shell on EC2 or on-premise servers without the need for SSH.<br>
 SSM Parameter Store allows secure storage of configurations and secrets on AWS such as API keys, passwords.